-Commercial real estate is classified as property assets primarily used for business purposes.
+Commercial real estate investment in Kenya is classified as property assets primarily used for business purposes.
 It is frequently referred to as investment or income property.
 The main product types that comprise commercial real estate are office, industrial and retail properties.
 The businesses that occupy commercial real estate usually lease the space.
 An investor usually owns the building and collects rent from each business that operates in the premises.

 Residential real estate on the other hand, is property used for living purposes.
 Examples of residential real estate include undeveloped land, houses, condominiums and town homes.
 The fundamental difference between commercial and residential real estate is the fact that all commercial properties are potentially income producing while most residential properties are occupied by their owners.